 Prevention and Support

-If you, or someone in your agency had previously attended the Prevention and Support New Instructor Clinic and were in the process of becoming certified, please contact Tim Payne at [email protected] for more information about how to continue the certification process.
+If you, or someone in your agency had previously attended the Prevention and Support New Instructor Clinic and were in the process of becoming certified, please contact Charity Bishop at [email protected] for more information about how to continue the certification process.

 The American Red Cross website states that only compressions should be done in an emergency situation during the COVID-19 Pandemic.
 Per DDD contract requirements, are we required to perform rescue breaths and compressions regardless of the pandemic situation?
 Or are we only supposed to be doing compressions to reduce potential exposure?
 (Added September 18, 2020)